 Planning for heritage conservation in any development scheme is controlled by legislation.
 It is therefore important that the process for determining the relevance of heritage and archaeology to mooring development proposals is clearly understood and consistently applied.
-The notes below outline the process and you should also refer to the page Feasibility - Archaeology and historic structures of this website to review the initial assessment work which should have been undertaken..
+The notes below outline the process and you should also refer to the Feasibility - Archaeology and historic structures page to review the initial assessment work which should have been undertaken.

 At the outset of any development proposals it is essential that a suitably qualified professional performs a rapid assessment that identifies the following:

 - heritage designations - e.g. Listed Buildings etc

 - archaeological designations - e.g. Local Authority based Historic Environment Record (HER) registered sites, which may be non-statutory but can still require investigation

 - non-statutory heritage - e.g. local listings, or items recorded in the British Waterways Architectural Heritage Survey

 Where heritage assets are identified, a nominated heritage adviser should prepare a short heritage impact assessment.
 This will identify the effect of development proposals upon existing heritage.
 Complex sites or buildings with high heritage value are likely to require a conservation statement or conservation management plan.